SEO for eCommerce Websites

-Keyword researching is to understand the “demand”.
-To do SEO successfully for ecommerce website, you need to get the hang of “keywords”, what keywords do people search for finding the products you offer.
-Most of the keywords have to be designed custom according to the product searches while the informational ones have their own place.
+Keyword research is to understand the “demand.”
+To do SEO successfully for an e-commerce website, you need to get the hang of “keywords,” what keywords people search for to find the products you offer.
+Most of the keywords have to be designed customarily according to the product searches, while the informational ones have their own place.
 Long keywords have been known to convert better than shorter terms while they are usually lesser competitive too.
-To keep things organised, it is best to save the finest keywords on a list for reference so that you may be able to locate and use them timely when required instead of trying to think up of new ones on the go.
-We have a separate topic dedicated for “Keywords for eCommerce”.
+To keep things organized, it is best to save the finest keywords on a list for reference so that you may be able to locate and use them timely when required instead of trying to think up new ones on the go.
+We have a separate topic dedicated to “Keywords for eCommerce.”

 Local SEO

-We have seen that many ecommerce business owners have a casual outlook towards optimizing their business for “local search”.
-SEO stats show that SEARCH is the major contributor of website traffic to ecommerce websites and 72% of consumers conduct a LOCAL search before making a purchase.
+We have seen that many e-commerce business owners have a casual outlook toward optimizing their business for “local search.”
+SEO stats show that SEARCH is the major contributor to website traffic to e-commerce websites, and 72% of consumers conduct a LOCAL search before making a purchase.
 Google My Business is the market leader in the local search arena.
 Setup up a Google My Business listing with detailed information about the business and products.
 Utilize all the features to the fullest.
 Encourage your customers to write testimonials about your services and products.
-Answer to their questions.
+Answer their questions.

 Tips